smithy-lang/smithy/docs/source/spec/core.rst

             }
         }

-Traits can be attached to members inline before the member definition:
+Traits can be attached to members before the member definition:

 .. tabs::